Seedorf, Bern: Education

 In Seedorf about 1,276 or (40.6%) of the population have completed non-mandatory upper secondary education, and 369 or (11.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 369 who completed tertiary schooling, 70.7% were Swiss men, 25.7% were Swiss women, 1.6% were non-Swiss men and 1.9% were non-Swiss women.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2009-10 school year, there were a total of 252 students attending classes in Seedorf.
 There were 3 kindergarten classes with a total of 49 students in the municipality.
 Of the kindergarten students, 10.2% were permanent or temporary residents of Switzerland (not citizens) and 10.2% have a different mother language than the classroom language.
 The municipality had 11 primary classes and 163 students.
 Of the primary students, 4.3% were permanent or temporary residents of Switzerland (not citizens) and 4.3% have a different mother language than the classroom language.
 During the same year, there were 3 lower secondary classes with a total of 40 students.
 There were 2.5% who were permanent or temporary residents of Switzerland (not citizens).

 As of 2000, there were 12 students in Seedorf who came from another municipality, while 173 residents attended schools outside the municipality.

-World heritage site
+World Heritage Site

 It is home to the Lobsigensee prehistoric pile-dwelling (or stilt house) settlement which is part of the Prehistoric Pile dwellings around the Alps, an UNESCO World Heritage Site.

 The Lobsigensee site is located on the south-western shore of the lake of the same name.
 Based on several finds, the site has been dated to the second half of the 4th millennium BC.
 The first excavation was carried out in 1908, followed by test digs in 1924 and 1953.
 Starting in the 1950s private collectors found a number of artifacts in Lobsigensee.
 In 2005 and 2007 the site was explored again.
 The recent excavations discovered a burnt layer that indicated that at least one of the settlements was destroyed by a fire.
 The 2005 test borings identified numerous huts or houses.